nodejs/node-addon-examples/website/docs/build-tools/cmake-js.md

 ### NAPI_VERSION

-When building a native module based on N-API, it is important to decalre the miniumen N-API version against which your module is designed to work.
+When building a native module based on N-API, it is important to declare the minimum N-API version against which your module is designed to work.
 For CMake.js, this is accomplished by adding a line like this to the `CMakeLists.txt` file:

 ```
 # define NAPI_VERSION
 add_definitions(-DNAPI_VERSION=3)
 ```

-> In the absence of other requirments, N-API version 3 is a good choice as this is the N-API version active when N-API left experimental status.
+> In the absence of other requirements, N-API version 3 is a good choice as this is the N-API version active when N-API left experimental status.

 ### node-addon-api